bedita/docs/source/endpoints/folders.rst

 .. http:get:: /folders/(folder_id)/parent

 When a folder is not a root folder (it's a subfolder), parent folder data can be retrieved.
-You can obtain data of parent folder, for a specified subfolder, using `GET` with `folder id` followed by `parent`, as in following example.
+You can obtain data of parent folder, for a specified subfolder, using ``GET /folders/(folder_id)/parent``, as in following example.

 **Example request (get a parent folder)**: